-Mustard is not one of the typical herbs, gardeners usually grow.
-Everybody grows basil these days.
-And that’s great!
-We have a nice guide on how to do it.
-But mustard is an easy herb to grow and a very rewarding one as well.
+Did you know mustard isn’t just a condiment but a gorgeous addition to your garden?
+While basil might be the go-to herb for many and we have a good guide on how to grow basil, let’s shake things up a bit!
+Mustard is an easy herb to grow and a very rewarding one as well.
 It’s flowers are just beautiful while they bloom and you can very easily cook your own condiment out of it’s seeds.
 So, let’s walk through the process of growing your own mustard.

 You can simply use the seeds from the supermarket.
 Usually you buy those for your kitchen, but they are perfectly fine to grow your mustard.
 The darker the seeds are the spicier they usually are.
 This is a good indication, which variety you want to choose.